 It is important to get an accurate diagnosis for your child, as treatments can differ for Crohn’s disease and ulcerative/indeterminate colitis.
 Making a diagnosis is like putting together a puzzle.
 Different pieces -- symptoms, lab work, imaging tests -- help us build a complete picture of your child’s IBD.

-We first evaluate your child’s symptoms and perform a physical exam.
 If inflammatory bowel disease is suspected, your child will be tested for:

 - Elevated inflammatory markers